The Last Hurrah (1958 film): Production

 Like the novel, the film was based in part on the career of former Boston mayor James Michael Curley, and the unnamed New England city that he runs was based on Boston, Massachusetts.
 Curley opposed the film's production, but not because of the negative dramatization; rather, he believed that The Last Hurrah might prevent Hollywood from making a biographical film of his life.
 Columbia paid Curley $25,000 in exchange for signing away any future legal action.

+It was Jeffrey Hunter's first film after taking off a year due to illness.

 The movie was budgeted at $2.5 million but came in at $200,000 under budget.
-For The Last Hurrah a large, expensive New England exterior set was constructed around an existing park at Columbia Ranch in Burbank, CA. Most of this 'Boston Row homes' set burned down in 1974, but the 'Skeffington Mansion' still stands, and can be seen in many TV shows and movies.
-Part of the structures behind the park can be seen in the opening credits for the series Friends.
+For The Last Hurrah a large, expensive New England exterior set was constructed around an existing park at Columbia Ranch in Burbank, CA. Most of this 'Boston Row homes' set burned down in 1974, but the 'Skeffington Mansion' stood until October 2023, when it was demolished, along with the rest of the famous Backlot, at what was then known as the Warner Bros Ranch Facilities.
+One can see the structure in many films and TV shows filmed at the Ranch, such as The Middle and Young Sheldon.